LightFiLimited/lf-documentation/docs/sensors/01_install.md

 ### Place Sensor

-Place the sensor in the room or location you want to monitor, power the sensor as per the sensor instructions.
+To simplify the installation process keep the sub-sensors unpowered until they are in position.
+Place the sensor in the room or location you want to monitor, one-by-one power the sensor as per the sensor instructions and install it using the following instructions.

 ### Installation using LightFi Air mobile app